 and then the sixth minute when cooling down.

 Testing heart rate monitor accuracy at the University of Sydney in 2016.

 Performing the same heart rate monitor test in 2017.

-Of the trackers equipped with a heart rate monitor, 17 had an acceptable margin of error when measuring active heart rate.
+Of the trackers equipped with a heart rate monitor, 23 fell within an acceptable margin of error when measuring active heart rate.
 Among the best

 performing were the monitors in bands from Garmin, Fitbit, Under Armour and Striiv, as these managed to produce readings within

 95% accuracy – despite having to contend with motion and sweat.
 The Samsung Gear S3 Frontier smartwatch was the best performing with an overall accuracy of 100%, but it can only read and display data when your arm stops moving.
 However, the Apple Watch Series 2, Samsung Galaxy Watch 4, Mio Alpha 2 and TomTom Touch return 99% accuracy even with movement, which makes them a much more effective training option.

 Resting heart rate results fared better.
 We assessed these against industry-grade GE Healthcare Carescape V100, Dinamap V100 and Dinamap V150 heart rate monitors since first testing fitness bands in 2014.
 All models are calibrated and set to record data under the same conditions.
 The only difference is in input and export tools (the V150 is the first model to introduce a touch screen for example).
 Most trackers fell within the acceptable margin of error.